levisc8/spind/cran-comments.md

 ## Submission

-This is a submission of Spind_2.1.0.
+This is a submission of Spind_v2.1.0.

-All passed with no ERRORS OR WARNINGS.
+All builds passed with no ERRORS OR WARNINGS.

 Tested on win-builder for R-devel, R-release, and R-oldrelease with the following results: